 A federal judge in Massachusetts has blocked the Trump administration's attempt to terminate temporary protected status (TPS) for Ethiopians living in the U.S., finding that the move was unlawful.
-According to CBS News, Judge Brian Murphy ruled that the Trump administration disregarded congressional procedures and statutory obligations when it attempted to end TPS protections.
+According to multiple sources, Judge Brian Murphy ruled that the Department of Homeland Security disregarded congressional procedures and statutory obligations when it attempted to end TPS protections.

 Key Takeaways